Gageperrin/it-notes/it-topics/cissp.md

 * Zero day - Unprecedented malware that no one has seen before

 Malware detection can include using signature-based anti-malware tools that can identify malware based off known signature characteristics (but is useless against zero day) or heuristic systems which explore underlying code or behavior in a file using static or dynamic scanning techniques.
 Activity monitors and change detection can also be used to track for malware activity.

+## 7.8 - Implement and support patch and vulnerability managemnet

+Patch management is a proactive process to create a consistently configured environment, secured against known vulnerabilities.

+The patch management lifecycle flow includes:
+1. Monitor for vulnerability/release
+2. Acquire/evaluate
+3. Prioritize/schedule
+4. Test/certify
+5. Deploy
+6. Verify
+7. Document
+8. Update baselines

+Patch levels can be determined through a software agent, agentless remote access, or passive traffic monitoring.
+Patches may be deployed automatically or manually.